nilostolte/Projects-Presentations/Automatic Vector Fonts Generator Project.md

 prototype cannot be used in another context (in a Java program, for example), except for showing static vectorized texts.
 A vectorized text is a text represented by their graphical shapes, broadly called glyphs.
 A glyph is a series of commands to draw a character.
 Long vectorized texts are not a compact way to represent these texts because it will contain several repetitions of the same glyphs, thus wasting considerable space.
-It is neither not a convenient way to represent texts in a program, which is mainly done using sequences of character codes (ASCII or Unicode, for example), broadly called as strings.
+It is neither a convenient way to represent texts in a program, which is mainly done using sequences of character codes (ASCII or Unicode, for example), broadly called as strings.
 In text entered by the user, such as in a copy-paste context, for example, it is not possible to substitute the use of strings with their vectorized form.
 On the other hand, one cannot use PostScript to show messages in a program since PostScript interpreters are extremely complex and heavy.